Base URL for all calls: https://api.salsalabs.org/api

 Acquiring a Token

-All calls made to the API are secured by the SSL protocol as well as an encrypted token that represents the identity of your organization.
+All calls made to the API are secured by the SSL protocol and an encrypted token that represents your organization's identity.

 When viewing the API screen within Salsa Engage, the following will be displayed: